Al-Haqbani/z/README.md

 pip install -r requirements.txt
 ```

-At startup you will be asked for API tokens for GitHub, GitLab, SwaggerHub and GrayHatWarfare.
+At startup you will be asked for API tokens for GitHub, GitLab, **Bitbucket**, SwaggerHub and GrayHatWarfare.
 You can provide **multiple GitHub tokens** separated by commas to avoid rate limits—the
 tool will rotate between them automatically.
 Providing tokens greatly improves results on
 those platforms.
 If you skip a token or provide an invalid one, searches on that platform